 In an 11 x 7 casserole dish or pan, place the tomatoes, onions, olives, sliced garlic, fennel seed, dried thyme flakes.
 Sprinkle on a bit of Herbs de Provence or Fines Herbs.
 Drizzle with the tablespoon of olive oil, a few pinches of Kosher salt and several grinds of fresh pepper and mix gently to coat.
 Push to sides of pan.

 Season chicken with seasonings of your choice, front and back, and arrange in pan, skin side up, re-arranging vegetables to the sides and then between chicken.
 Rub chicken with pressed garlic.
 Scatter rosemary on top and give another drizzle of olive oil.
+Splash in a bit of wine.

 |Colorful.
 Beautifully arranged.|